 Now you have two stack views: one for the labels, and the other for the image views.
 These two stack views can actually be combined together for easier management.
 One great thing about stack views is that you can nest multiple stack views together.

 To do that, select both stack views in the document outline view.
 Then click the Embed in > Stack View to embed both stack views in a vertical stack view.
 After that, make sure that the alignment of the new stack view is set to Fill.
-This size of the stack view increases as the screen size grows.
 By setting the alignment property to Fill, this ensures the image views are resized automatically on larger screens.
 You will understand what I mean when we preview the UI on iPad.

 Adding Layout Constraints for the Stack View